rohkode/CT-WebSDK-VanillaJS/README.md

 # CT-WebSDK-React

 ## Introduction
-This repository contains a sample project demonstrating the integration of CleverTap Web SDK with a React application.
+This repository contains a sample project demonstrating the integration of CleverTap Web SDK with your website.
 The CleverTap Web SDK enables powerful user engagement and analytics capabilities for web applications.

 ## Prerequisites
 Before you begin, make sure you have a CleverTap account.
 If you don't have one, you can [sign up for free](https://clevertap.com/signup) on the CleverTap website.

 ## Getting Started
-To integrate CleverTap Web SDK into your React application, follow these steps:
+To integrate CleverTap Web SDK into your website, follow these steps:

 1. **Include CleverTap Web SDK**: Add the CleverTap Web SDK script to your HTML file's `<head>` section.
 Make sure to replace "886-85W-7Z7Z" with your CleverTap account ID.